University of Sheffield: St George's Campus

 To the east of the main campus lies St George's campus, named after St George's Church (now a lecture theatre and postgraduate residence).
 The campus is the historical location of the Sheffield Technical School.
 It is bounded by Upper Hanover Street to the west, Broad Lane to the north, Rockingham Street to the east, and West Street to the south, and is part of St George's Quarter, one of the seven official Sheffield city centre quarters.
 Also known as the Engineering campus, St George's campus is centred on Mappin Street, the location of the Faculty of Engineering (partly housed in the Grade II-listed Mappin Building) and the Department of Journalism Studies, Department of Economics and Department of Computer Science.
 The university also maintains the Turner Museum of Glass in this area.
 As part of the 2000s development plan, the university has converted the listed Victorian Jessop Hospital for Women into the new home of the Department of Music in 2009.
 The formerly Grade II-listed Edwardian wing of the Jessop Hospital was demolished after Sheffield City Council's planning committee voted for approval.
 The building was replaced by a new £81 million building for the Faculty of Engineering which opened in September 2015, named the Diamond.
 It is a purpose-built multi-disciplinary building that houses lecture theatres, laboratories, workrooms and other facilities for the teaching of engineering.
 Amongst the more recent additions to the university's estate located on this campus are the Soundhouse (2008; a music practice and studio facility) and the Jessop West building (2009; the first UK project by Berlin architects Sauerbruch Hutton).The Sir Frederick Mappin Building is a Grade II-listed building in an area known as the St George's Complex.
 The building houses much of the Faculty of Engineering and St George's IT centre.
 Completed in 1885, the oldest part of the building, the former Sheffield Technical School, now the Central Wing, lies in the centre of the building.
 The extensive Mappin Street frontage includes the main entrance, the John Carr Library and Mappin Hall, and is connected to the Central Wing by a bridge.
 In early 2020, the Mappin Building and the Central Wing were refurbished.
-As a result of the refurbishments, the two buildings are joint by an award-winning quadruple-height atrium with curved glass roof.
+As a result of the refurbishments, the two buildings are joined by a quadruple-height atrium with curved glass roof.
 The atrium, called the Engineering Heartspace, houses laboratories, offices and social spaces.

 Given its name to the campus, St George's Church was the first of three commissioners' churches to be built in Sheffield under the Church Building Act 1818.
 It was built in the Perpendicular style.
 The church closed in 1981 and was acquired by the university.
 It was converted for use as a lecture theatre in 1994, while the upstairs has been converted for use as student accommodation.